deepanshu-yadav/docker-compose-agent/README.md

 environement creation as well.

 ## Saving working configuration in database.
-Saving the configurations generated in database ( implementing RAG).
+1. Saving the configurations generated in database
+2. implementing RAG

 ## Moving to kubernetes after this.
 Repeating all of this kubenetes.